 Find Your Alderman

-Use the Ward/Aldermanic/Zone Look-Up Tool to find your local alderman.
+Use the Ward/Aldermanic/Zone Look-Up Tool to see who your .

 Aldermen are legislators and members of the City Council who serve a four year term to represent the residents of a district or area of the city known as a ward.
 Nominated by petition of the voters of each ward, elections are held on the last Tuesday in February in the year preceding the presidential election.
 If no candidate receives a majority of the votes cast in that election, a run-off election between the two highest candidates is held on the first Tuesday in April of the same year.